maplibre/awesome-maplibre/README.md

 ## Utilities

-- [SDF Glyph Tool](https://github.com/protomaps/sdf-glyph-tool) - web app to convert font files into SDF glyph ranges for use in MapLibre GL.
+- [Font Maker](https://github.com/maplibre/font-maker) - web app to convert font files into SDF fontstacks for use in MapLibre GL.

 ## Users